bio-miga/miga/manual/part2/requirements/conda.md

 with conda is available as a
 [Notebook in Google Collab](https://colab.research.google.com/drive/1ybCCPbbZtJ41HC_1yNYed8Yf-q9CDY5a).

+## Note for MacOS users

+> The bioconda fastani recipe currently depends on packages that force
+> downgrading other important packages (including R).
+This can cause some
+> issues, and we're currently recommending the use of [Homebrew](brew.md)
+> whenever possible.
+If this is not an option for you, a good alternative might
+> be to install FastANI from source instead of using conda.
+Finally, you could
+> use the instructions below, if the risk of employing old libraries outweights
+> the burden of installation.

 ## Essentials

 Now that you have Conda, activate it.
 If you want to create a separate clean